DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 ### Indicate relevant policies and guidelines for research data management or Open Science
 Specifying relevant guidelines, policies or processes will help you recognize research data management requirements and routines to be aware of.

 Identify relevant policies, guidelines or processes applicable to your project.
-In addition to selecting from a list of common policies, you can manually add (additional) references.
-Investigate for example whether your research unit has defined own guidelines.
+If your research unit has defined own guidelines, these should be consulted and referred to here.
+In addition to selecting from a list of common policies, you can manually add additional data management policies or guidelines to be followed.

 You can select from the following list of common policies and guidelines:
 * Institution: [NTNU Policy for Open Science](https://www.ntnu.edu/policy-for-open-science "2024-07-17")